yzchen/MAGiQ-CombBLAS/report/Report2.md

 ![lubm_error_np16](./imgs/report2/lubm_error_np16.png)

-The problem here is about `double free or corruption`, without setting mpi, the error is `address not mapped`
+The problem here is about `double free or corruption`, without setting mpi, the error is `address not mapped`.

+All errors are because the start index is 0 not 1, I generated some matrixes myself and passed the test for both cases.

+`scale_test.sh` in `TESTDATA` can automatically generate different nnz matrix for testing, I fixed dimension with `80000000 * 80000000`, change nnz from `150000000` to `300000000`, everything is okay.
+Then I generated an example with the same size with largest lubm data and same nnz.